With flavours you won’t find anywhere else on Earth, this is the taste of real Australia.

 These Acacia seeds have been used as a staple food ingredient for over 4,000 years.
 The seeds are roasted before being ground to powder, which is often used in traditional damper thanks to its rich nutty flavour.
 Wattleseed is so hardy that it’s been exported to Africa since the 1970s to assist drought-affected communities.

 Ask around and you’ll find most Australians take pride in the fact that they’re one of the few nations that eat their national animal.
 That’s because kangaroo meat is an excellent source of lean protein and it contains almost no saturated fat.
-Don’t expect to see kangaroo farms though, all meat is harvested from the Australia’s thriving wild populations.
+Don’t expect to see kangaroo farms though, all meat is harvested from Australia’s thriving wild populations.